-Wondering takes time, and deep reflections too.
-And, as it is said in the Confucian Analects:
+As it is said in the Confucian Analects:

 In matters which he does not understand, the wise man will always reserve his judgement.
 If terms are not correctly defined, words will not harmonise with things.
 [Chap 1 of his Dialogues]